Budgeting

 The intuitive approach to saving is to pay all your bills, spend on what you need and want, and save whatever is left.
 The math seems identical to pay yourself first — you're moving money around the same total — but in practice the outcomes diverge sharply.

-Behavioural finance research consistently finds that what economists call "the leftover" rarely materialises.
+Behavioural finance research finds that what economists call "the leftover" rarely materialises.
 Money that sits in checking gets re-evaluated against new opportunities to spend it.
 A planned $300 monthly saving becomes $200 after an unexpected dinner out, $100 after a sale, $0 after a small luxury that "I deserved."
 The amount that survives to month-end is almost always smaller than the planned amount.

 Pay yourself first removes that decision from the month.
 The transfer happens before the household has any opportunity to redirect the money.
 The savings target becomes a sunk cost that the rest of the budget works around.